-The maximum monthly federal SSI payment for an eligible individual is only $783 per month, and that’s meant to cover many basic needs.
-In comparison, the average annual insurance cost for a medium sedan was $1,251 in 2019, according to the Insurance Information Institute.
+The maximum monthly federal SSI payment for an eligible individual is only $914 per month, and that’s meant to cover many basic needs.
+The average annual cost for a full-coverage insurance policy was $1,730 in 2021.
 Some states add a supplemental payment onto the federal SSI benefit, but only at a maximum of $400 a month.

 With a generally low income, some people with SSI continue to work because the SSI payments are so small.
-Since they’re on a tight budget, SSI recipients have to find ways to cut costs in order to afford insurance.
+Since they’re on a tight budget, SSI recipients must find ways to cut costs to afford insurance.

 5 Tips For Getting Cheap Car Insurance For SSI Recipients